HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the outset.
 These apps must explicitly request EHR context.
-The EHR SHOULD provide the requested context if requested by the following scopes, unless otherwise noted:
+The EHR SHOULD provide the requested context if requested by the following scopes, unless otherwise noted.

-##### Requesting context with scopes

 Requested Scope | Meaning
 ----------------|---------